 Who is Michael?

-I have been programming and building computers for over 33 years and landed my first contract in 1988 with Kubota KMA, who had just opened up an American plant in my hometown of Gainesville, Georgia.
+I have been programming and building computers for about 35 years and landed my first contract in 1988 with Kubota KMA, who had just opened up an American plant in my hometown of Gainesville, Georgia.
 They needed a way to set daily production targets and track their progress throughout the day.
 I figured out how to hook up a computer to a scrolling LED sign and wrote a program in Turbo Pascal and Assembler to produce and display statistics about their assembly line.
 From there, I went on to be involved in a number of start-ups and large corporations.
 I have gotten into nearly everything.
 Here's just a few of the industries I've worked in: digital sign and graphics production, magazine publication and distribution, commercial real estate, hospitality industry, clothing manufacturing, human resource management, telecommunications, veterinary medicine, healthcare.

 I got started in computers because I couldn't afford to buy the games for my Atari 2600.
 I convinced my Parents to let me buy my first computer with my life's savings.
 They had to pay for more than half the cost of that computer, so it was a very big deal!